 - Domain spoofing is happening as we speak.
-It’s only a matter of time you are made aware of it.
+It’s only a matter of time before you are made aware of it.
 It’s always better to partner up with trusted and genuine resellers.
-Don’t swoon for the premium CPMs as they don’t yield anything better (on the long run).
+Don’t swoon for the premium CPMs as they don’t yield anything better (in the long run).

 FT tries to put their sophisticated data into action, always.
 A recent example is ‘Knowledge Builder’.
 It’s a tool built by the publisher to show how savvy a reader is in a particular topic.
 If the subscribers read some articles, it’ll show the most relevant articles based on the information they’ve consumed to offer them the complete picture.